andatche/andatche.com/content/code/arduino/lcd03/index.md

 ## Contributing

-1. Fork the project on GitHub
+1. Fork it
-2. Create a new feature branch (git checkout -b new-feature)
+2. Create your feature branch (git checkout -b my-new-feature)
-3. Commit your changes (git commit -am 'Add some feature')
+3. Commit your changes (git commit -am 'Added some feature')
-4. Push to the feature branch (git push origin new-feature)
+4. Push to the branch (git push origin my-new-feature)
 5. Create new Pull Request

 ## License